University Archives & Special Collections Donation Guidelines

 Legal transfer of the materials from the donor to the University occurs when the donor reviews and signs an Acknowledgement of Objects Received (or Deed of Gift) agreement.
 The agreement formally transfers ownership of the materials to the University.
 The University cannot invest materials and labor in the care of collections which it does not own.
 Therefore, we cannot accept materials on deposit or loan.

-If you have materials that you are interested in donating to Special Collections, please contact the Archives, Special Collections, and Digital Initiatives Librarian, Melissa Minds VandeBurgt, by e-mail or by phone at 239-590-7658.
+If you have materials that you are interested in donating to Special Collections, please contact Melissa Minds VandeBurgt, or phone at 239-590-7658.

 Florida Gulf Coast University and Florida Gulf Coast University Foundation, Inc. do not assign valuations or make appraisals for objects.
 A valuation is requested by the Florida Gulf Coast University Foundation for insurance and donor recognition purposes.
 The donor’s appraisal also will support the charitable contribution deduction claim on the donor’s IRS return.